4ri3ll4/BIGDATA_FINAL/README.md

 - K-Means clustering revealed three main categories of interest patterns.

 ## ✨ Innovation
-- Designed a Competition Index to track attention gap between platforms.
+- Designed a **Competition Index** to track attention gap between platforms.
-- Applied K-Means Clustering to detect natural interest segments.
+- Applied **K-Means Clustering** to detect natural interest segments.
+- Implemented **ARIMA and Prophet models** to forecast future platform popularity trends based on historical data.

+## ℹ️ How to Use
+**1.** Open dashboard.pbix in Power BI Desktop to view interactive dashboard.

+**2.** Run the analysis.ipynb notebook in Jupyter or any Python IDE.

+**3.** Browse the images folder for dashboard screenshots.

 ## 👩🏽‍💻 Author
 RUREBWAYIRE AMPOZE Ariella